-THE INDIAN UNIVERSITY OF NORTH AMERICA® began with the Summer Program, which is one piece of the greater vision.
+THE INDIAN UNIVERSITY OF NORTH AMERICA® began with the 7TH GEN. Summer Program, which is one piece of the greater vision.

 - Complete first full semester of college over the summer.